IBM/aspera-cli/README.erb.md

 * 0.10.7

-	* fix: mlia fails when username cannot be computed on Linux.
+	* fix: ascli fails when username cannot be computed on Linux.

 * 0.10.6